 Ph.D. study in the department is research-oriented.
 It prepares students for different forms of intellectual leadership in education including research, curriculum analysis and development, teacher education, and other teaching in higher education, and leadership positions in educational agencies.
 These different forms of leadership are not mutually exclusive, but the relative emphasis given to each varies among students and areas of study.

 Details of requirements and procedures pertaining to Ph.D. study in the department are described in the department's Ph.D.
 Degree Program Handbook.
-Doctoral students are responsible for learning about and following department requirements and procedures; they should therefore familiarize themselves with this document, a printed copy of which can be picked up at the curriculum and instruction graduate program office.
+Doctoral students are responsible for learning about and following department requirements and procedures and they should therefore familiarize themselves with this document.
 Ph.D. students are also responsible for learning about and following Graduate School policies.
 The curriculum and instruction graduate program office offers an informational meeting for new graduate students at the beginning of each semester.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.